envytools/envytools/hwdocs/bus/pmc.rst

 PMC also contains the endian switch register.
-The endian switch can be set to either little or big endian, and affects all accesses to BAR0 and, if present, BAR2/BAR3 - see bus/bars.txt for more details.
+The endian switch can be set to either little or big endian, and affects all accesses to BAR0 and, if present, BAR2/BAR3 - see :ref:`bars` for more details.
 It is controlled by the ENDIAN
 register:

 MMIO 0x000004: ENDIAN [NV11-]